 We also believe in the importance of making connections with others.
 Children form friendships and bonds in their early years’ education that can last a lifetime.
 We help children develop empathy, participate in group activities, and understand the value of sharing, building strong foundations that will take them confidently into later life.

-We believe that being outside makes everyone feel better.
+We believe that being outside is so critical to a child’s physical and emotional development.
 We make sure children have access to outside play all year round so they can get plenty of fresh air and have the space and freedom to explore.
 Playing and learning outside helps improve children’s health and wellbeing, supports their ability to negotiate risk and helps with the development of problem-solving skills and resilience.

 Making sustainable choices and taking care of our environment is fundamental to our Little Cubs Academy ethos.
 We minimise our environmental impacts wherever possible, by reducing waste, recycling, reclaiming, sourcing locally, and using eco-friendly products and services.
 We also encourage children to develop a love, appreciation, and respect for the natural world so they can understand the part they can play in protecting it.